 Photo and video editing

-Yet, excellent video and photo editing are within reach – with the help of a virtual assistant.
-Such an assistant can complete this arduous and complex task, preparing material for the marketing department.
+Yet, excellent video and photo editing is within reach – with the help of a virtual assistant.
+Such an assistant can complete this arduous and complex task of preparing material for the marketing department.

 Social media content